worksonmypc/apprentice-boot-camp-improving-code/README.md

 * Search for code smells in code-bases back at work
 * Apply code smell searching and refactoring to portfolio work and document
 * Maybe use the QWAN cards as a teaching resource to help organise refactoring work
-* Apprentices should be involved in some code review activities—providing them for their colleagues and receiving them
+* Apprentices should deliver a code review
 * Configure and review static analysis for a project (use [Codacy](https://app.codacy.com/) if no solutions available and code is public)

 ## Further reading / learning resources